playnode/windar/README.md

 -   Open the Windar solution file in Visual C# 2008 Express Edition.
 You should find this as a free download [here](http://www.microsoft.com/express/downloads/).

-    You can allow the modified TrayApp project file to load normally and ignore warning due to the included build task, used to auto-increment the DLL version.
+-   You can allow the modified TrayApp project file to load normally and ignore the initial warning, which is due to the included build task.
+The build task is used to auto-increment the main TrayApp version, used in the installer.

 -   Click on the "Set as StartUp Project" option in the context menu for the TrayApp project in the Solution Explorer panel.